-The John Q. Hammons Foundation, based in Springfield, MO and operating in the Missouri Sports Hall of Fame serves as the host organization for the acclaimed Price Cutter Charity Championship presented by Dr Pepper on the Web.com Tour.
+The Missouri Sports Hall of Fame serves as the host organization for the acclaimed Price Cutter Charity Championship presented by Dr Pepper on the Korn Ferry Tour.

 Since the tournament’s inception in 1990, the Price Cutter Charity Championship presented by Dr Pepper has made a significant impact on the lives of children throughout the Ozarks.
-Entering 2017, the tournament has raised almost $14 million for local children’s charities — including $1 million-plus in 2014.
+Entering 2023, the tournament had raised more than $19.4 million for local children’s charities in its history.

 Your involvement in the activities and events planned this year will help a child receive much needed health care services, send a youngster to summer camp, assist medical facilities with expanding their services for children, help children with special needs, and enhance the lives of the children in the Ozarks.
 You will also be a participant in introducing thousands of children to the game of golf and to a gift of hope that will forever change their lives.

-Each season, 50 Web.com Tour players earn their PGA TOUR card for the following year.
+Each season, 50 Korn Ferry Tour players earn their PGA TOUR card for the following year.
 When you attend the Price Cutter Charity Championship presented by Dr Pepper, you witness the PGA TOUR Stars of tomorrow.

 Andrews-led PCCC keeps reaching new heights

-The longtime tournament director of the Price Cutter Charity Championship presented by Dr Pepper has enjoyed telling this story for months:
+The longtime tournament director of the Price Cutter Charity Championship presented by Dr Pepper has enjoyed telling this story in recent years:

-It stems from last year’s visit by David L. Brown, the CEO of Web.com, which at the time was the title sponsor of the PGA TOUR’s premier path to the big stage.
+It stems from a 2015 visit by David L. Brown, the CEO of Web.com, which at the time was the title sponsor of the PGA TOUR’s premier path to the big stage.
 (It’s now the Korn Ferry Tour.)

 “At the end of the day, he basically said this visit, ‘Has served as a real impetus for me to re-affirm my sponsorship with the PGA Tour,’” Tournament Director Jerald Andrews said, noting it was Brown’s first last year to a tournament.
 “Keep in mind, that’s a sponsorship in the millions of dollars.
 And he said, ‘This is what we thought we were doing and now we see it’s being done.’”

-Certainly, the Price Cutter Charity Championship presented by Dr Pepper continues to gain strength and does so thanks to a number of factors: growth of the PGA’s Web.com Tour; and continued support from the John Q. Hammons Foundation, Price Cutter Supermarkets and Ozarks-area sponsorships, volunteers, Highland Springs Country Club and tournament staff.
+Certainly, the Price Cutter Charity Championship presented by Dr Pepper continues to gain strength and does so thanks to a number of factors: growth of the PGA’s Korn Ferry Tour; and continued support of Price Cutter Supermarkets and Ozarks-area sponsorships, volunteers, Highland Springs Country Club and tournament staff.

-More importantly, the tournament has forever benefitted local children’s charities, and now the 26th annual event is upon the Ozarks again this weekend.
+More importantly, the tournament has forever benefitted local children’s charities, and the 32nd event is upon the Ozarks in 2021.

 What a run it’s been.

-The continued support of Price Cutter Supermarkets, now in its 18th year as title sponsor, has been significant.
+The continued support of Price Cutter Supermarkets, which has been a presenting or title sponsor for 22 years, has been significant.
 Additionally, a number of events, such as pro-ams as well as the inaugural Harvest Moon Festival last year, have come aboard to make it all happen.

 Overall, the tournament has stared down challenges, such as the economic downturn of the past decade, and still thrived.

-“We cannot enjoy success in this tournament without help from across the Ozarks, or without the national support of the PGA and Web.com,” Andrews said.
+“We cannot enjoy success in this tournament without help from across the Ozarks, or without the national support of the PGA and Korn Ferry,” Andrews said.
 “It’s truly a team and community effort that has kept it alive and successful for more than quarter century.”

 Price Cutter Supermarkets calls it “a blessing” to help make a difference in the community.